Masters in Education

 Most Masters programs have you choose a specialization, or a focused area of study.
-Here are 11 specializations that you can choose, as well as the professions that they qualify you for.
+Here are 11 specializations that you can choose, as well as the professions that they are designed to prepare you for.

-- Advanced Instruction: This programs enable practicing teachers to work with other teachers in their field to improve their instruction and their students’ learning and academic achievement.
+- Advanced Instruction: This program enables practicing teachers to work with other teachers in their field to improve their instruction and their students’ learning and academic achievement.

-- Educational Leadership or Administration: This area will qualify you to become a school administrator, such as a principal or superintendent.
+- Educational Leadership or Administration: This concentration area prepares you to become a school administrator, such as a principal or superintendent.
 You would also take a certification exam and, in some states, complete an administrative internship.

-- Curriculum and Instruction: This area will qualify you to become a curriculum director or department chair.
+- Curriculum and Instruction: This program is designed to prepare you to become a curriculum director or department chair.
 You could be responsible for designing the curriculum for an entire school or department.

-- Teaching English Language Learners: This area prepares you to work with non-native English speakers as a consultant or classroom teacher.
+- Teaching English Language Learners: This focus area enables you to work with non-native English speakers as a consultant or classroom teacher.
 You can also work abroad as an English teacher.

-- Special Education: this program qualifies you to work with students with disabilities.
+- Special Education: This program prepares you to work with students with disabilities.
 Many special education teachers are required to get their Masters.

-- Reading and Literacy: This area prepares you to be an elementary, middle, or secondary reading teacher.
+- Reading and Literacy: This concentration area enables you to be an elementary, middle, or secondary reading teacher.
 Literacy instruction is especially important at the elementary level, and you may be a consultant or classroom teacher.

-- Elementary Education: This enables you to obtain or maintain your license as an elementary school teacher.
+- Elementary Education: This program helps you to obtain or maintain your license as an elementary school teacher.

-- Middle Level Education: This enables you to obtain or maintain your license as a middle school teacher.
+- Middle Level Education: This program helps you to obtain or maintain your license as a middle school teacher.

-- Secondary Education: This enables you to obtain or maintain your license as a high school teacher in a specific area (math, science, physical education, etc.).
+- Secondary Education: This program you to obtain or maintain your license as a high school teacher in a specific area (math, science, physical education, etc.).

 - School Counseling: This specialty allows you to provide counseling services, both educational and social, to students.
 You can become a school guidance counselor.

-- Educational Technology: This area prepares you as a technology coordinator for your school or district.
+- Educational Technology: This area prepares you to work as a technology coordinator for your school or district.
 You might provide teacher training, prepare STEM programs, or choose technology and programs for your school.

 When choosing your Masters program and any specializations consider factors like job prospects in your area and where your interests lie.
 You are making a commitment to your education and you will want to use the skills and knowledge you learn for many years to come.
 Choose an area of study that you enjoy!